Merzasphor/MWSE/docs/source/lua/type/tes3itemData.rst

     A requirement, typically associated with ownership and when the player may freely interact with an object.
 The type depends on the owner.
 Faction owners provide a required rank as a number, while NPCs provide a global variable to check.

 `script`_ (`tes3script`_)
+    Read-only.
 The script associated with the scriptVariables.

 `scriptVariables`_ (`tes3scriptVariables`_)
     Access to the structure where individual mwscript data is stored.